Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Incredibly, these extreme speeds are also provided at extremely low cost.
 For example, the reported average cost for finalizing a transaction on Solana racks up to $0.00025.
 In comparison, Nasdaq reports that it currently costs around $150 to facilitate one transaction to buy an NFT on Ethereum.

-Detractors have pointed out that Solana’s network experienced an outage in September when bots drove the network to 400,000 TPS, but this throughput is still amazing, and it’s far beyond Solana’s advertised TPS of 65,000.
+Detractors have pointed out that Solana’s network experienced an outage in September when bots drove the network to 400,000 TPS, but this throughput is still incredibly high before breaking the network.
 In the future, it’s estimated that Solana’s TPS will safely rise above 700,000, and Hubble believes these speeds will provide an essential upgrade for DeFi’s bid at mass adoption.

 Hubble Explores the DeFi 2.0 Universe on Solana